genevate/style_guides/business/interview.md

 Regardless of whether you perform weekly iterations, schedule your week as follows:

 - **Monday**: Plan out the week with the interviewee and the team.
-Encourage the interviewee ask questions and pick up tasks of interest.
+Encourage the interviewee to ask questions and pick up tasks of interest.
 - **Tuesday:** Report progress and/or pick up new tasks.
 - **Wednesday:** Report progress and/or pick up new tasks.